pmikstacki/bsharp/docs/cli/format.md

 - Default: `true`
 - When `false` and `<INPUT>` is a single file, the formatted content is printed to stdout
 - When `false` and formatting differences are found for multiple files, exits with code `2`

+**`--print`**
+- Always print formatted output for a single-file input and exit
+- Useful for piping to other tools; does not write to disk regardless of `--write`

 **`--newline-mode <MODE>`**
 - Newline mode: `lf` (default) or `crlf`